saumyasam/research_papers/AI_Health/Lab2_Classification_Markdown.md

 ### Data Description and Acquisition

-The dataset used is the **Heart Disease Cleveland dataset** from the UCI Machine Learning Repository.
+The dataset used is the **Heart Disease Cleveland dataset** from the UCI Machine Learning Repository [2].
 It contains 303 instances with 13 features and a target variable.

 **Features include:**